nickassafkirk/Cartel-Coffee/README.md

     }
     ```
 - To enable modals to appear upon page load by default I found a solution at [this article](https://www.tutorialrepublic.com/faq/how-to-launch-bootstrap-modal-on-page-load.php#:~:text=Answer%3A%20Use%20the%20Bootstrap%20.,modal('show')%20method&text=modal('show')%20method%20for%20launching%20the%20modal%20window,to%20subscribe%20the%20website%20newsletter.)
- I edited this simple script
+ I edited this simple script by adding my modal's custom ID as displayed below:
     ```
     $(document).ready(function(){
         $("#shopmodal").modal('show');